 '''

 set lispwords+=public-method,override-method,private-method,syntaxcase,syntax-rules

+set lispwords+=..more..

 '''

 Highlighting

 The Rainbow Parenthesis script for vim can be useful for more visible parenthesis matching.
 Syntax highlighting for Scheme is shipped with vim on many platforms, which will work for the most part with Racket.
 The vim-racket script provides good default highlighting settings for you.